 I listen to many podcasts, between five to ten hours a week.
-Most cover writing or publishing, and a few (not listed here) address other areas of interest.
+Most cover writing or publishing and a few (not listed here) address other areas of interest.
 I listen in the car, during lunch, and as I work around the house.
-I access all through iTunes and listen on my iPod.
+I access all through iTunes and listen to my iPod.

 I select podcasts to help me become a better writer and producer of content.
 Of course easy-to-listen-to hosts, as well as overall quality are also important.
 With so many options to pick from, I don’t want to waste my time.

 Here is a list of my current, can’t-miss podcasts, in order of preference:

 - The Creative Penn (Joanna Penn) addresses writing from the perspective of a successful indie author and about one hour, weekly: www.thecreativepenn.com/podcasts

 - The Writership Podcast looks at the beginning pages of a novel and discusses its strengths and weaknesses; about 40 minutes, weekly: writership.com/episodes

 - Writing Excuses is a team of four accomplished writers who discuss the craft of writing; up to twenty minutes, weekly: www.writingexcuses.com